payattn/payattn/docs/solana_dev.md

 **Problem:** Original plan was to hold advertiser funds in Payattn's wallet (requires trust).

-**Solution:** Use Solana smart contracts to hold funds in escrow—nobody has to trust Payattn.
+**Solution:** Use Solana smart contracts to hold funds in escrow - nobody has to trust Payattn.

 **Flow:**
 1. Advertiser's agent (Peggy) accepts offer → Backend sends x402 "Payment Required" response